-July 2014 Report:
+AUGUST 2014 Report:

-Small Business Optimism Can’t Be Sustained
+Small Business Optimism Ticks Up Slightly

 INVENTORIES AND SALES

-The net percent of all owners (seasonally adjusted) reporting higher nominal sales in the past 3 months compared to the prior 3 months fell 1 point to a net negative 2 percent, still one of the very best readings of the recovery period.
-Thirteen percent cite weak sales as their top business problem, one of the lowest readings since December 2007, the peak of the expansion.
+The net percent of all owners (seasonally adjusted) reporting higher nominal sales in the past 3 months compared to the prior 3 months fell 1 point to a net negative 3 percent, still one of the very best readings since 2007.
+Thirteen percent cited weak sales as their top business problem, one of the lowest readings since December, 2007, the peak of the expansion.

-EARNINGS AND WAGES
+PROFITS AND WAGES

-Six percent of the owners reported that all their credit needs were not met, up 1 point and 2 points above the record low.
-Twenty-seven percent reported all credit needs met, and a record 54 percent explicitly said they did not want a loan.
-Only 3 percent reported that financing was their top business problem.
-Twenty-eight percent of all owners reported borrowing on a regular basis, up 2 points, typical of the expansion readings and historically near a record low.
-A net 5 percent of regular borrowers reported loans “harder to get” compared to their last attempt.
+Six percent of the owners reported that all their credit needs were not met, unchanged and only 2 points above the record low.
+Thirty percent reported all credit needs met, and 52 percent explicitly said they did not want a loan.
+Only 2 percent reported that financing was their top business problem.
+Thirty percent of all owners reported borrowing on a regular basis, up 2 points, typical of the expansion readings and historically near a record low.
+A net 5 percent of regular borrowers reported loans “harder to get” compared to their last attempt, near the record low.
 The average rate paid on short maturity loans was unchanged at 5.6 percent.
 The Federal Reserve policy has not been able to substantially lower the average rate paid by small firms for the past several years.
 Most if not all banks have set floors on acceptable loans, unwilling to make long term commitments at interest rates known to be artificially low and expected to rise..